Online

 Join us for our next fantastic book club session by Zoom

-Weds. feb.
-5, 5pm PT
+Weds.
+MAY 7, 5pm PT

 FACILITATOR Joann Pittman is the Vice-President for Partnerships and China Engagement at ChinaSource.
 Before joining ChinaSource she spent more than 20 years in China as a teacher, student, and intercultural trainer.
 She has taught courses in Chinese history, culture, and language at the University of Northwestern-St. Paul (MN), Taylor University (IN), and Wheaton College (IL).